userquin/vuetify-nuxt-module-nuxt-v4/README.md

 - `pnpm dev:prepare` to prepare the playground
 - `pnpm dev` to start the Nuxt development server

-You can also play with [this Nuxt 4 playground repository](https://github.com/userquin/vuetify-nuxt-module-nuxt-v4-playground) with latest Nuxt 4 layout, using local `vuetify-nuxt-module-1.0.0.tgz` file from this repository (`pnpm install --fronze-lockfile && pnpm pack`) and `pkg-pr-new` dependencies from [this PR](https://github.com/userquin/unvuetify-monorepo/pull/51) at `@unvuetify-monorepo` (will be merged and released a new version soon):
+You can also play with [this Nuxt 4 playground repository](https://github.com/userquin/vuetify-nuxt-module-nuxt-v4-playground) with latest Nuxt 4 layout, using local `vuetify-nuxt-module-1.0.0.tgz` file from this repository (`pnpm install --frozen-lockfile && pnpm pack`) and `pkg-pr-new` dependencies from [this PR](https://github.com/userquin/unvuetify-monorepo/pull/51) at `@unvuetify-monorepo` (will be merged and released a new version soon):
 - `pnpm install --frozen-lockfile`
 - `pnpm postinstall` to prepare the playground
 - `pnpm dev` to start the Nuxt development server